AkiraNom/deep-learning-project/README.md

 ## 3.2 RNN - Forex Price Prediction (Time-Series Forecasting)

+> ⚠️ **Performance Bias Notice 12/2/2025**:<br>
+> The current stacked LSTM model for EURUSD forecasting is implemented as a **binary classification (up/down)** task.
+> This design introduces a **bias in performance metrics**, as neutral/no-change states are forced into either up or down categories.
+> As a result, reported accuracy and F1 scores may be **inflated beyond realistic levels**.
+> Future work will reformulate the task as a **3-class classification (up, down, neutral)** to reduce bias and provide more reliable evaluation.

 Designed a Forex price prediction model using a stacked LSTM architecture with attention mechanisms and Monte Carlo Dropout.
 The model forecasts prices for Forex and quantifies prediction confidence
 * **Model Architecture** : 3-layer Stacked LSTM (128→64→32) + Attention Mechanism
 * **Data Source**: Yahoo Finance API (historical prices)